 Products not covered by insurance

-These are the products that are not covered by insurance due to their nature/specification:
+The following products are not covered by insurance due to their nature and specification:

 - Computer chips